Tubes

 nekhbet

-Shown above is a "Greinacher doubler".
+Shown above is a full-wave voltage doubler.
 In tube amp building, the negative lead is grounded.
-Only positive voltage is required to energize the plates and screens of the drivers and the output tubes.
+Only positive voltage is required to energize the plates and screens of the drivers and output tubes.
 Generally, the only application for negative voltage is when a negative VDC signal is shot into the grid to bias an output tube.

 In the schematic below, the juncture - where the filter caps meet - can be tapped off to extract 1/2 of the positive voltage (+465Vdc).
 This electro-trick is expedient.
 Dropping 1/2 of the B+ for the drive stage's tubes with resistors is more efficient - than dropping the entire B+ with them.